chase0aks/Voice-Controlled-Car/README.md

 ### 4. User Interaction

-- A user-friendly interface for starting and stopping the RC car's voice-controlled system.
+- A user-friendly interface for starting and stopping the voice-controlled system.
 - Commands can be issued and monitored through the console.

 ## Prerequisites